finos/glue/docs/BP_People/Citizenship.md

 ## Data Dictionary - Entity Table: `Citizenship`

-A Person's citizenship of an individual person that impacts the relationships between advisor and their clients.
+Citizenship of an individual person that impacts the relationships between advisor and their clients.

-E.g.: citizenship can set additional rules on how to manage, i.e: some types of assets or advertisement tools might be forbidden in some countries.
+Citizenship can set additional rules and restrictions on how to manage the portfolio, e.g: selected types of assets or marketing tools might be forbidden in some countries.

-Please Note: A person can have more than one citizenship.
+Please note that a person may have more than one citizenship.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|